natefaubion/sparkler/README.md

 ```

 The `MyExtractor` pattern in this example can't be grafted together because
 a different pattern separates them.
-With backtracking enabled, each unique
+With backtracking, each unique pattern for
-pattern for a given argument position is guaranteed to only ever run once.
+a given argument position is guaranteed to only ever run once.

-Backtracking is currently opt-in because the generated code is rather verbose
+Sparkler only uses the backtracking compiler when it has to because it can
-compared to the basic compiler.
-In the future, this could be decided
+be verbose compared to the simple compiler.
+If you can write your cases in a
-automatically at compile time instead of with an explicit flag.
+way that doesn't require backtracking, you'll be much happier.

 __Note:__ simple patterns like booleans and number literals are not cached,
 since its more efficient just to run the comparison again than bother with the